zgod89/Portfolio/README.md

 ## Examining Consumer Recommendations
 I performed natural language processing (NLP) feature extraction on an ecommerce clothing reviews dataset.
 The data was evaluated using K-Means, T-SNE, Spectral clustering, and a few other algorithms.
 I compared performance of binary classification models predicting consumer recommendation.

+## Customer Loyalty
+This is a quick analysis on a dataset containing categorical and continuous variables, with the goal of predicting whether a customer was in the loyalty program.
+I approached it as a straightforward classification problem, and found the best performance using a random forest classifier.